Quick facts

 Est. time to complete: 2 years

 This program is among the first and only accredited Master of Public Health programs in the U.S. focused on population mental health.
 You can complete this program entirely online or at the University of Colorado Anschutz Medical Campus.
 In this program, you’ll gain a strong foundation in the principles and theories of public health practice, with the specialized knowledge needed to practice public health in the areas of mental health, substance use, and wellbeing.
 You'll join a community of people who are dedicated to lessening the burden that mental health and substance use disorders have on the health of individuals, families, and communities.
-In addition, you’ll have access to faculty with a wide range of expertise—from autism spectrum disorders, to cannabis use, to suicide.
+In addition, you’ll have access to faculty with a wide range of expertise—from maternal mental health and child development, to cannabis use, to suicide.

 When you leave this program, you’ll be ready to bridge the gap between population health and mental health by advancing the integration of physical and mental health care, promoting overall wellbeing, and focusing on prevention and early intervention.